InesFo/Multivariate-Joint-Model/README.md

 Consider the situation where we have, for several people:

-1) a repeateadly-measured outcome over time (Y variable)
+1) a repeatedly-measured outcome over time (Y variable)
 2) a time-to-event outcome (F variable).

 For instance, Y can be the biomarker value and F can be the time since diagnostic until surgery.
-Because Y and F can the associated (e.g., surgery occurs eralier for those with higher biomarker values), it is necessary to jointly model them: [Y,F].
+Because Y and F can the associated (e.g., surgery occurs earlier for those with higher biomarker values), it is necessary to jointly model them: [Y,F].

 This model (Diggle et al., 2008) assumes that $Y$, the longitudinal process follows a normal distribution